-After sending out a post on your Facebook, the next logical step is to track it and see whether or not it actually was a success.
-This is where the Analytics tab for Social Media Poster will become your best friend.
+After sending out a social media post, the next logical step is to track it and see whether or not it was actually a success.
+This is where the Analytics tab in the Social Media Poster will become your best friend.

 The Analytics tab analyzes your LinkedIn, Facebook and Instagram* posts and audience.
 Depending on which of your social accounts you are looking at, the widgets and data sets are going to adjust accordingly.

 When looking at your Facebook profile, the analytics report keeps track of your total page likes, new page likes, and when your fans are online.
 It also includes breakdowns of your audience by country, language, and demographics

 Pair this data with your internal Facebook analytics to get a full scope of how your posts are performing.
 Each of these data sets is accompanied by their own trend or bar graph so you can clearly see spikes of engagement and activity.